 By the end of June, I expect that I will be able to post the C-Band auction results.
+[Update: As of June 17, I have posted the results in map form!]
 The results will include both the final and interim configuration.
 If you haven’t heard, Verizon was the big winner, both in terms of spectrum and money paid, getting about 160Mhz of spectrum nationwide.
 AT&T was next with around 80Mhz, and then finally T-Mobile got about 40Mhz or so in major markets.

 Interim vs. Final Configuration